ravens-engine/core/docs/docs/main-concepts/phases.md

 Each of this phase asks a different action from the players, or sometimes from only a subset of the players.
 The phase architecture is critical to properly handle the complexity of some turn-based games.

 :::info
 The similarity in the names between _Swords and Ravens_ and _Ravens_ is not accidental.
 It's while coding S&R that I realized that it could be possible to create a library to help developping online turn-based games.
-Thus, _Ravens_ was born
+Thus, _Ravens_ was born.
 :::